|AT A GLANCE||PRICING||HEADLINE|

 To make up for the lack of physical locations, most online mattress brands try to make it as easy as possible for consumers.
 Most companies offer free shipping, free returns, a 100-night trial period, and a 10-year warranty.
 So with that in mind, let’s see how Purple and GhostBed compare.

 Purple pretty much matches the industry standard when it comes to policies.
 Their mattresses ship for free.
-The original Purple will arrive compressed and rolled-up in a protective covering, while the New Purple mattresses (2/3/4) come with free white glove delivery and setup since they weigh so much.
+The original Purple and base Hybrid beds will arrive compressed and rolled-up in a protective covering, while the Purple Hybrid Premier mattresses come with free white glove delivery and setup since they weigh so much.

 Once you receive the bed, Purple gives you 100 nights to test out the bed.
 If you decide you don’t like the mattress during those first 100 nights, just give the company a ring and they will arrange for someone to come pick up the mattress free of charge.
 The whole return and refund process usually takes around 10-14 days.
 Purple also backs their mattresses with a 10-year warranty.